 Kindle Direct Publishing (KDP) recently merged with Amazon Createspace so you can keep track of both your eBooks and print-on-demand books all in one place.
 When you upload to Amazon KDP, you’ll select a group of keywords and categories (so have that predetermined list handy!) and decide whether you want to enable Digital Rights Management (which prevents the unauthorized distribution of your Kindle files).
 You can also choose your distribution territories and the percentage of royalties you’d like from predetermined options.

 KDP also offers a program called KDP select, which, if you choose to enroll in it, means you must exclusively publish with KDP.
 In other words, you can’t publish through any other platforms.
 What’s the benefit?
-Your book will automatically be enrolled in Kindle Unlimited and the Kindle Owners’ Lending Library.
+Your book will automatically be enrolled in Kindle Unlimited.
 You’ll also have a chance to earn higher royalties.